Devadharshini-Nagarajan/Questionnaire/README.md

 The full-stack questionnaire application is designed to present users with a series of questions that they can answer.
 It supports multiple types of questions, including multiple-choice, checkboxes, radio buttons, text input, date selection, and dropdowns.
 Users can navigate through the questions, submit their answers, and see their scores and correct answers after submission.

-The frontend is built using React with TypeScript, leveraging Material-UI for styling and component design.
-The backend API is built with Node.js and Express, providing endpoints to fetch questions and submit answers
+The frontend is built using React with TypeScript, leveraging Material-UI for styling and component design and Jest for testing.
+The backend API is built with Node.js and Express, providing endpoints to fetch questions and submit answers.
+The application is fully responsive, ensuring a seamless experience across different devices.

 <img width="1440" alt="image" src="https://github.com/Devadharshini-Nagarajan/Questionnaire/assets/113491692/dc497ec2-ddc1-4754-9bf6-06f6e3c843c5">